Wyckoff, New Jersey: Local government

 Wyckoff is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected on a partisan basis as part of the November general election, with either one or two seats up for vote each year in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects a chairperson from among its members who serves as mayor, and another member to serve as deputy mayor.
 The committee serves as Wyckoff's legislative and executive body, with the mayor responsible for chairing meetings and signing documents on behalf of the township.

-As of 2025, the members of the Wyckoff Township Committee are Mayor Tom Madigan (R, term on committee ends December 31, 2024; term as mayor ends 2023), Rudolf E. Boonstra Jr. (R, 2025), Scott Fisher (R, 2023), Peter J. Melchionne (R, 2023) and Timothy E. Shanley (R, 2024).
+As of 2025, the members of the Wyckoff Township Committee are Mayor Rudolf E. Boonstra Jr. (R, term ends 2025; one year term as mayor ends 2025), Mae Y. Bogdansky (R, 2027), Roger Lane (R, 2026; elected November 2024 to complete an unexpired term) and Peter J. Melchionne (R, 2026), with one seat expiring in 2027 remaining vacant.

+The seat expiring in December 2027 held by Thomas J. Madigan, who had served on the committee since 2010 and had been mayor for two one-year terms, became vacant following hos death in October 2025.